SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 <i>I choke down some calcium carbonate, don an apron, and get right into the process.</i>

 <i>I am making butter chicken.
 I intend to go easy on the spice.
 I didn't like to consume the flesh of animals and generally avoided doing so if at all possible, but I could not refute that it was a nutrient-dense source of calories and was fairly easily digested.
-I had tried to live on carrots and cabbage, but that hadn't worked so well.
+I had once tried to live on carrots and cabbage, but that hadn't worked so well.
 No, this was yet another avenue of my life in which I was forced to make compromise.</i>

 <i>My mother, at least, always joined me when she caught a new aroma wafting from the kitchen.
 She would have a tip or two, some helpful advice for me.
 Sometimes I took her suggestions, but other times I went my own way.
 Even as I listened to her pontificate on the joy - or lack thereof - of cooking, it was nice to have her company as I labored over the stove.</i>